amrutakulkarni9812/Boston-Airbnb-Analysis/README.md

 # Boston_Airbnb_Analysis
-This repository provides a few interesting insights into Boston AirBNB data.
+This repository provides a few interesting insights into Boston Airbnb data.

-## Introducing a Dataset
+## Introducing the datasets
-Data for analyzing trends in Boston's Airbnb is available for free in Kaggle.com and here.
+Data for analyzing trends in Boston's Airbnb is available for free [here]: https://www.kaggle.com/airbnb/boston.
 This dataset contains data on listings with a huge number of features, user's reviews and calendar info for Airbnb homes in Boston.

 ## Project Motivation
 I chose this project to understand the trends of Airbnb in Boston area and analysis is done through addressing the following questions.